arunitgupta/Robust-Resume-Maker/README.md

 The site must allow for applicant to:

-􀀀Submit their mashup resume prior to career day
+􀀀Submit their mashup resume prior to career day.

 􀀀And participate in gamed coding challenges based on their experience/skills to be reviewed by a recruiter.